Don't Play Favorites: Minority Guidance for Diffusion Models: Ablation Studies, Analyses, and Discussions

-\cref{fig:other_distances} compares the performances of several versions of minority score employing distinct distance metrics.
-We see that samples containing bright and highly-saturated visual aspects score high values from the L1 and L2 versions.
-This implies that such variated minority scores are sensitive to less-semantic information like brightness and saturation (as noted in~\cref{remark:other_distances}).
-On the other hand, we observe that the original version using LPIPS does not exhibit such sensitiveness, yielding results being disentangled with brightness and saturation of samples.
-Furthermore, it succeeds in identifying some weird-looking abnormal samples latent in the dataset (see the samples in the first row of the right column) while the other versions fail to find them due to their distraction, e.g., to bright and highly-saturated instances.
+Figure~\ref{fig:other_distances} compares the performances of several versions of minority score employing distinct distance metrics.
+We see that samples containing bright and highly-saturated visual aspects obtain high values from the L1 and L2 versions.
+This implies that the minority scores with such distances are sensitive to less-semantic information like brightness and saturation.
+On the other hand, we observe that the minority score based on LPIPS does not exhibit such sensitiveness, yielding results that are disentangled with brightness and saturation of images.
+Moreover, it succeeds in identifying some weird-looking abnormal samples latent in the dataset (see the samples in the first row of the right column) while the other versions fail to do so due to their distraction, e.g., to bright and highly-saturated instances.
+Table~\ref{tab:ms_brightness} compares the brightness measured on images that are collected using the three versions of minority scores with distinct metrics: L1, L2, and LPIPS.
+The average brightness values of the most and least unique 1K samples determined via each of the three versions are exhibited.
+Notice that the minority scores with L1 and L2 distances are sensitive to changes in such less semantic information compared to the one based on LPIPS.
+We therefore choose LPIPS as the distance metric in computing minority score and use it for all of our experimental results.